pyf98/DPHuBERT/README.md

 # DPHuBERT

-This repo contains the code for our paper:
+This repo contains the code and models for our paper:

 Yifan Peng, Yui Sudo, Shakeel Muhammad, and Shinji Watanabe, “DPHuBERT: Joint Distillation and Pruning of Self-Supervised Speech Models,” in Proc.
 INTERSPEECH, 2023. (to appear)

 ## Overview